rosegaray/Likesaver/README.md

 ## Challenges I ran into
-Initially, I wanted to use Google Photos in place of Dropbox since most people tend to use it to store images, however I ran into a lot of trouble using the Google Picasa API and decided to use Dropbox's(the setup process is pretty quick).
+Initially, I wanted to use Google Photos in place of Dropbox since most people tend to use it to store images, however I ran into a lot of trouble using the Google Picasa API and decided to use Dropbox's (the setup process is pretty quick).

 ## What I learned
 My goal was to learn to integrate different AWS services and mimic functionality similar to the Pocket app.
 I learned to create AWS IAM roles and permissions since I had to connect lambda functions to Kinesis and S3.
 One challenge was determining which permissions and policies were absolutely necessary.
-I also learned to use CloudTrail logs while debugging my lambda functions
+I also learned to use CloudTrail logs while debugging my lambda functions.
 Finally, I learned a lot about the importance of incremental development and good API documentation.

 ## What's next?